-Construct paths mitigate steep
+Construct paths on angles to mitigate steep grades

 Review topography in GIS, and land cover/natural resource designation:

 A review of the topography and GIS land parcels indicated that the power lines are on reserved right of way and do not cross any private parcels.
 The land cover is grassy along the entire corridor.